 Universities usually list course fees for UK (Home), EU and International students.
 If you are unsure which applies to you, read about eligibility for student finance.

 Brexit and EU students

 Brexit is not set to have any immediate impact on funding for EU students attending university in the UK.
 Each of the UK's nations have now confirmed that EU students starting a degree in 2020 will be eligible for financial support for the duration of their course, on the same basis as they are currently.

-Tuition fees and loans:
+Tuition fees and loans

-- Universities in England can charge up to £9,250 per year for tuition fees if you are a non-UK EU student.
-Universities in Wales can charge up to £9,000.
-Universities in Northern Ireland can charge up to £4,030.
-You will not have to pay up front for this.
-You can find specific information on student funding websites.
+- Universities in England can charge up to £9,250 per year for tuition fees if you are a non-UK EU student, or up to £11,100 for an accelerated degree.

 You may be able to apply for additional help as well as the tuition fee loan.
 You will need to meet the eligibility criteria to do so.

 If you are from the EEA, Switzerland or the child of a Turkish worker, you may also qualify for additional help, through Student Finance England, Northern Ireland or Wales.

-Non-UK EU students can be charged up to £1,820 a year for tuition at a Scottish university.
+- Non-UK EU students can be charged up to £1,820 a year for tuition at a Scottish university.

 Next page: International students